Critical Condition: Health in Black America Screening and Panel Discussion

 PARKING INFORMATION:

-The nearest parking is the Micheal Street Parking Deck, which can be found here.
+The nearest parking is the Michael Street Parking Deck, which can be found here.
 Parking is free after 4PM.

 Major funding for Critical Condition: Health in Black America and When Machines Prescribe is provided by the Robert Wood Johnson Foundation, the Doris Duke Foundation, the Alfred P. Sloan Foundation, and The California Endowment.
 Additional funding is provided by the George D. Smith Fund, Inc., the PDB Foundation, and the Wilemal Fund.